dotnet/orleans/src/Documentation/Deployment-and-Operations/Service-Fabric.md

     {
     }

+    /// <summary>
+    /// Optional override to create listeners (e.g., TCP, HTTP) for this service replica to handle
+    /// client or user requests.
+    /// </summary>
+    /// <returns>A collection of listeners.</returns>
     protected override IEnumerable<ServiceInstanceListener> CreateServiceInstanceListeners()
     {
-        // Listeners can be opened and closed multiple times over the lifetime of a service
+        // Listeners can be opened and closed multiple times over the lifetime of a service instance.
-        // instance.
-A new Orleans silo will be both created and initialized each time the
+        // A new Orleans silo will be both created and initialized each time the listener is opened
-        // listener is opened and will be shutdown when the listener is closed. var listener = OrleansServiceListener.CreateStateless(
+        // and will be shutdown when the listener is closed. var listener = OrleansServiceListener.CreateStateless(
-            (serviceContext, builder) =>
+            (fabricServiceContext, builder) =>
             {
-                // Optional: use Service Fabric for cluster membership. builder.UseServiceFabricClustering(serviceContext);

-                // Alternative: use Azure Storage for cluster membership. builder.UseAzureTableMembership(options =>
+                builder.Configure<ClusterOptions>(options =>
                 {
-                    /* Configure connection string*/
+                    // The service id is unique for the entire service over its lifetime.
+This is
+                    // used to identify persistent state such as reminders and grain state. options.ServiceId = fabricServiceContext.ServiceName.ToString();

+                    // The cluster id identifies a deployed cluster.
+Since Service Fabric uses rolling
+                    // upgrades, the cluster id can be kept constant.
+This is used to identify which
+                    // silos belong to a particular cluster. options.ClusterId = "development";
                 });

+                // Configure clustering.
+Other clustering providers are available, but for the purpose
+                // of this sample we will use Azure Storage.
+                // TODO: Pick a clustering provider and configure it here. builder.UseAzureStorageClustering(
+                    options => options.ConnectionString = "UseDevelopmentStorage=true");

                 // Optional: configure logging.
                 builder.ConfigureLogging(logging => logging.AddDebug());

-                var config = new ClusterConfiguration();
-                config.Globals.RegisterBootstrapProvider<BootstrapProvider>("poke_grains");
-                config.Globals.ReminderServiceType =
-                    GlobalConfiguration.ReminderServiceProviderType.ReminderTableGrain;
+                builder.AddStartupTask<StartupTask>();

-                // Service Fabric manages port allocations, so update the configuration using
+                // Service Fabric manages port allocations, so update the configuration using those
-                // those ports.
+                // ports.
-                config.Defaults.ConfigureServiceFabricSiloEndpoints(serviceContext);

-                // Tell Orleans to use this configuration. builder.UseConfiguration(config);
+                // Gather configuration from Service Fabric.
+                var activation = fabricServiceContext.CodePackageActivationContext;
+                var endpoints = activation.GetEndpoints();

+                // These endpoint names correspond to TCP endpoints specified in ServiceManifest.xml var siloEndpoint = endpoints["OrleansSiloEndpoint"];
+                var gatewayEndpoint = endpoints["OrleansProxyEndpoint"];
+                var hostname = fabricServiceContext.NodeContext.IPAddressOrFQDN;
+                builder.ConfigureEndpoints(hostname, siloEndpoint.Port, gatewayEndpoint.Port);

                 // Add your application assemblies.
                 builder.ConfigureApplicationParts(parts =>
                 {
                     parts.AddApplicationPart(typeof(CalculatorGrain).Assembly).WithReferences();

                     // Alternative: add all loadable assemblies in the current base path
                     // (see AppDomain.BaseDirectory).
                     parts.AddFromApplicationBaseDirectory();